AHartmaier/pyLabFEA/docs/_sources/readme.rst.txt

-Available notebooks with tutorials on linear and non-linear FEA, homogenization of elastic and elastic-plastic material behavior, and constitutive models based on machine learning algorithms are contained in subfolder ``notebooks``.
+Available notebooks with tutorials on linear and non-linear FEA, homogenization of elastic and elastic-plastic material behavior, and constitutive models based on machine learning algorithms are contained in the subfolder 'notebooks' and can be accessed via ``ìndex.ipynb``.
 An overview on the contents of the notebooks is available `here`_ .

 .. _here: https://ahartmaier.github.io/pyLabFEA/examples.html

-The Jupyter notebooks of the pyLabFEA tutorials are also available on `Binder`_
+The Jupyter notebooks of the pyLabFEA tutorials are directly accessible on `Binder`_

 .. _Binder: https://mybinder.org/v2/gh/AHartmaier/pyLabFEA.git/master